Certified Software Supply Chain Security Expert (CSSE)TM

 Chapter 4: Attacking Kubernetes/Cluster Supply Chain

-1. Introduction to Microservices and Kubernetes
+1. Microservices and Kubernetes

 3. Supply Chain Threats for a cluster